crazzfeng/sendcloud-docs/reference/Intro/api-overview.md

 ```
 Hi,%name%: # name is variable

-    Welcome to register SendCloud, this is your verification code: %active_code%. # active_code is variable
+    Welcome to register Aurora SendCloud, this is your verification code: %active_code%. # active_code is variable
 ```

 Usages of variable: